 - Cardarine (GW501516) – a PPAR (Peroxisome Proliferator Activated Receptor) agonist.

 Growth hormone secretagogues, such as Ibutamoren, mimic the role of ghrelin; a hormone that binds to growth hormone secretagogue receptors (GSHR) in the brain.

 This consequently spikes GH (growth hormone) and IGF-1 (insulin-like growth factor 1) levels, which increases muscle-building and subcutaneous fat loss.
-Users can expect approximately 6lbs of muscle gain when bulking on Ibutamoren.
+In our experience, users typically gain 6lbs of muscle when bulking on Ibutamoren.
 Generally, Ibutamoren is more suited for bulking cycles, with its lipolytic effects being less potent.

 How Cardarine Works

 Cardarine is often mistaken for a SARM, but instead is a PPAR (Peroxisome Proliferator Activated Receptor) agonist.